-Our goal in this course is to give you some very practical tools that can help you design more effective conservation programs, and confront badly planned, unsustainable development projects.
-You are a highly trained, experienced professional, so we hope to add to your toolbox a package of knowledge and skills that will help you do a better job.
+Our goal is to provide practical tools to help you design effective conservation programs, and confront badly planned, unsustainable development projects.
+You are a highly trained, experienced professional, and we hope to add a package of helpful knowledge and skills to your toolbox.

 At the core of this course is economics.
 We do not regard economics as a philosophy that tells us the way things should be.
 Economics is one way of explaining and predicting phenomena in the world and offers useful insights about the way people use land, water, forests, oceans and other ecosystems.
 You will learn the methods experts use to place a monetary value on nature and how these methods are applied to tropical forests and reefs.
 You will do the sort of quantitative analysis experts at the World Bank and private companies use to justify development investments.
 You will gain a clearer understanding of the economic decisions private companies make in exploiting forests and other natural resources.
 Further, you will practice negotiating conservation policies with different stakeholders.

 While the course will give you tools to evaluate the viability of conservation investments, it is not a course in business administration, and will not teach you to run a successful business.
 Similarly, we will not cover internal financial management and budgeting for non-profit organizations.
 We also will not be focusing on macroeconomics, which deals with the functioning of entire national economies.
 Rather, our focus is on microeconomics, which allows us to understand how individuals, families and companies interact and make up markets for particular goods (timber, fish, oil, land, tourism, etc.).
 Microeconomics provides the basis for all environmental and natural resource economics.

 Before the course begins, we will make some reading available in an online workspace, including some from a basic microeconomics text.
 It will be helpful to review this reading before the course, especially if your native language is not English.